-Not only do we provide staff who are responsible for welfare 24/7 but we also have a dedicated 24 hour emergency number for agents, group leaders, parents and students.
-All students are issued with a resident student handbook and are given a full induction lesson highlighting student welfare, campus safety and British laws.
+Not only do we provide staff who are responsible for welfare 24/7, but we also have a dedicated 24 hour emergency number for agents, group leaders, parents and students.
+All students are issued with a resident student handbook and are given a full induction lesson highlighting student welfare, campus safety and British/American laws.

-All students under the age of 18 are met by a member of staff – who will be wearing a bright green branded t-shirts and carrying a clearly displayed clipboard.
+All students are met by a member of staff – who will be wearing a bright green branded t-shirts and carrying a clearly displayed clipboard.
 They will ensure everything goes smoothly at the airport and during the transfer to their centre.
-At this point students are given an ID card with 24 hour emergency contact information – for their safety and so that they can be immediately identified and they should keep this with them at all times.
+At this point students are given an ID card with 24 hour emergency contacts information – this is done for their own safety and to be sure that all our students can be easily identified at all times.

 Medical & insurance

 For 2021, given the situation created by Covid-19 pandemic, we have decided to include a multi-risk and medical insurance for all our participants.
 The insurance cannot be taken out from the package and will also cover issues related to pandemic diseases.*

 In Britain, free medical treatment is available through the National Health Service to all EU students and students from countries with reciprocal health agreements.
 Students who are not covered by the National Health Service are advised to take out medical insurance before leaving their home countries.
 We strongly advise students to take out individual personal insurance to cover personal belongings, flight delays etc.